Leaving PIMCO.com

 • Avoid triggering wash sales (buying a ‘substantially identical’ security within 30 days of selling a security at a loss), which can negate the potential benefits of tax loss harvesting because the loss will be disallowed.

-Tax loss harvesting can potentially increase the tax efficiency of a municipal investor’s portfolio.
-But timing, technology, and the right partnership are keys to benefiting from this time-tested investment technique.
+Tax loss harvesting can potentially increase the tax efficiency of a municipal bond investor’s portfolio.
+However, timing, technology, and the right partnership are keys to benefiting from this time-tested investment technique.